nathanmarz/storm/docs/documentation/distcache-blobstore.md

 Apart from compression the blobstore helps to give the blob a name that can be used by the workers.
 The localizer takes the responsibility of mapping the blob to a local name on the supervisor node.

-## Additional blobstore Implementation Details
+## Additional Blobstore Implementation Details
-blobstore uses a hashing function to create the blobs based on the key.
+Blobstore uses a hashing function to create the blobs based on the key.
 The blobs are generally stored inside the directory specified by the blobstore.dir configuration.
 By default, it is stored under “storm.local.dir/nimbus/blobs” for local file system and a similar path on hdfs file system.